- Anaesthesia and Critical Care

 NRS Cancer - West

 The hub of the Scottish Cancer Research Network - West is the Cancer Research UK Clinical Trials Unit (CRUK CTU) in the Beatson West of Scotland Cancer Centre (BWoSCC).
 From here extends the network of clinical trials staff based in hospitals in each of the West of Scotland Cancer Network WoSCAN NHS Health Board areas – NHS Ayrshire and Arran, NHS Greater Glasgow and Clyde, NHS Forth Valley and NHS Lanarkshire.
 The research team support local recruitment to cancer clinical trials and so provide cancer patients with the opportunity to participate in cancer clinical trials at their local hospital.

 NRS Cancer – South East

 The South East Scotland Cancer Research Network (SCRN-SE) was one of the three Scottish Cancer Research Networks established in 2003 with the support from Cancer in Scotland, the Chief Scientist's Office and Information services Division (ISD).
-SCRN – E covers NHS Borders, NHS Dumfries and Galloway, NHS Fife and NHS Lothian Health Board areas, with a population of around 1.4 million and supports research across these regions.
+SCRN – SE covers NHS Borders, NHS Dumfries and Galloway, NHS Fife and NHS Lothian Health Board areas, with a population of around 1.4 million and supports research across these regions.
 The SCRN-SE's Management Team include the Experimental Cancer Research Network and Lothian R&D who meet bi-monthly.
 There is also a steering group for the Research Network which meets annually.
 The SCRN-SE is structured around disease specific teams to maximise the support for research, both within the Cancer Centre and in local Cancer Units across the region.
 Research staff based in local Cancer Units cover different disease sites but link in with each of the disease specific teams.

 NRS Cancer - North